step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

              curl -X GET http://104.248.94.23
    ```

-9. This change should cause the workflow to run, as it is set to run on push.
+7. This change should cause the workflow to run, as it is set to run on push.
 Observe that the workflow fails because the call is blocked.
 Click the link to security insights.
 You can see that blocked calls are shown in Red color in the insights page.

    <img src="../images/RestrictOutboundTraffic.png" alt="Blocked calls are shown in Red" width="800">

-10. Install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to get notified via email or Slack when outbound traffic is blocked.
+8. Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to get notified via email or Slack when outbound traffic is blocked.

 ## Using Harden Runner with ARC (Actions Runner Controller) for Auditing Outbound Traffic